Nahum

 The punishment begins when God removes His provision from a people.
 As we see here, when God removes His hand from the land, it cannot sustain itself.
 God's will has always been to sustain us (see Genesis 1:11-13) but, when we decide that we no longer need Him, as the city of Nineveh had, then He allows us to make that choice.
 Sadly, the USA of today is much like the city of Nineveh in that we were founded as a nation under God but for the most part have decided that we no longer need Him.
 We were once the richest nation in the world and everyone could see that we were blessed by God but now we are the biggest debtor nation and are like puppets on a string.
 Unlike Nineveh, there is still time for the USA to repent and turn back to God.

-The mountains quake before him and the hills melt away.
-The earth trembles at his presence, the world and all who live in it.
-Who can withstand his indignation?
+The mountains quake before him, and the hills dissolve; the earth collapses in his presence, the world and everyone living in it.
+Who can withstand his fury?
 Who can endure his fierce anger?
-His wrath is poured out like fire; the rocks are shattered before him.
+His wrath is poured out like fire, the rocks broken to pieces before him.

 All of creation (even the natural forces) are under God's control and even the forces of nature respond to the glory (presence) of God.
 The Ninevites had decided that they were powerful enough to stand in the presence of God instead of bowing in worship as even nature does.
 The same could be said of many nations today (including the USA) but, as we shall see, all people will bow when Jesus returns.